Belphemur/SoundSwitch/README.md

 - #### Customized Sound Notification
 The same as a Sound Notification but you can specify the sound which is played.

-- #### Toast Notification (≥Win 8)
-If you are on Windows 8 or later, you can use this type of Toast Notification.
-More personalization is possible, by default the notification is silent, but you can set a custom sound for it (mp3 or wav for now).

 If you want to return to a silent Toast Notification, open the file selector, and just do Cancel.
 Doing that will remove the set sound.

 ---